RN-SDEs: Limited-Angle CT Reconstruction with Residual Null-Space Diffusion Stochastic Differential Equations: Method

-\textbf{Reverse the MR-SDE:} To recover the target HQ image from $\mathbf{x}_T$, Luo et al.~\cite{luo2023image} defines the reverse MR-SDE as:
+\textbf{Reversing the MR-SDE:} To recover the target reconstructed image from $\mathbf{x}_\T$, Luo et al.~\cite{luo2023image} define the reverse MR-SDE as,

 where the $\nabla_\mathbf{x} \log p(\mathbf{x}_t)$ is the score of the marginal distribution $p(\mathbf{x}_t)$.
 Typically, this score function can be estimated using the score-matching objective mentioned in Sec.~\ref{sdes}.
-However, the author~\cite{luo2023image} discovered that this simple objective might lead to an unstable training process.
+However, as stated in~\cite{luo2023image}, this simple objective might lead to an unstable training process.
 Therefore, they propose an alternative approach to derive an optimum reverse state $\mathbf{x}_{t-1}$ that maximizes the likelihood of $p(\mathbf{x}_{t-1} | \mathbf{x}_t, \mathbf{x}_0)$.
-Significantly, we found that the modified objective is equivalent to estimating the following score:
+Significantly, we found out that the modified objective is equivalent to estimating the following score: